dlabarzewski/angular-realworld-example-app/README.md

 This codebase was created to demonstrate a fully fledged application built with Angular that interacts with an actual backend server including CRUD operations, authentication, routing, pagination, and more.
 We've gone to great lengths to adhere to the [Angular Styleguide](https://angular.io/styleguide) & best practices.

-Additionally, there is an Angular 1.5 version of this codebase that you can [fork](https://github.com/gothinkster/angularjs-realworld-example-app) and/or [learn how to recreate](https://thinkster.io/angularjs-es6-tutorial).

-# How it works

-We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
-We've also released a [step-by-step tutorial w/ screencasts](https://thinkster.io/tutorials/building-real-world-angular-2-apps) that teaches you how to recreate the codebase from scratch.

 # Changelog

 This repo is forked from [gothinkster/angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app)

-1. Data fetched in reactive way - no snapshot, ngOnInit or subscribe() is used
+1. Data fetched in reactive way - no snapshot, ngOnInit or subscribe() is used when no needed
 2. Change detection strategy OnPush is used
 3. Created tags sidebar component
 4. All models are readonly - no mutability
 5. Submitting subscriptions uses take(1) instead of takeUntilDestroyed()
-6. inject() used instead of constructor
+6. inject() is used instead of constructor in components
-7. removed profile-favorites component - it was duplicated profile-articles component with different filter
+7. Removed profile-favorites component - it was duplicated profile-articles component with different filter

 ## TODO